echobind-retired/ember-writer/tests/dummy/blog/2016-08-15-another-test.md

 ember-cli ships with QUnit as the default testing framework.
 If you'd like to move to Mocha here's a quick reference on how to do so.
 READMORE

+-- THIS SHOULD NOT SHOW IN SUMMARY --

 <span class="badges">![ember version badge](https://embadge.io/v1/badge.svg?start=1.13.0)</span>

 ##### Why Mocha?